 Child who is nonverbal: Prior to the initiation of the session, the experimenter will ask the child who is nonverbal child if s/he wishes to participate in the task by using both verbalizations and gestures.
 If the child does not resist initiation of the task or does not overtly object to the task (i.e., try to escape from situation or display behaviors suggestive of displeasure with the task such as hitting, biting, slapping), the experimenter will assume that assent has been given and the task will begin as scheduled.
 If, however, the child resists initiation of the task and/or displays behaviors indicative of displeasure (as indicated above), the experimenter will assume that assent has not been given and the task will not begin.

 Forms are available on our documents and forms page.
-Once they are filled out, return them to the Center for Academic Advising and Support Services.
+Once they are filled out, return them to the Center for Career and Academic Planning.
 The IRB committee meets once a month to review full proposals, and to receive reports on expedited and exempt proposals.

 Call the chair of the IRB, or one of the committee members.
 We’ll be glad to help you.